shuai-xu/flink/docs/dev/table/sourceSinks.md

 * the name of the field,
 * a `TimestampExtractor` that computes the actual value for the attribute (usually from one or more other attributes), and
-* a `WatermarkStrategy` that specifies how watermarks are generated for the the rowtime attribute.
+* a `WatermarkStrategy` that specifies how watermarks are generated for the rowtime attribute.

 The following example shows how to configure a rowtime attribute.